 Those are the firms who are getting in front of prospective clients where they’re looking.

 The next step is to do what they do, but better.

 Now we’re going to explain Google visibility in three parts.

-We’ll get more into some specific strategies in Part 2 of this guide, but in basic terms, to boost your organic ranking on Google you have to offer information and answers for the questions people are asking in Google search.
+We’ll get more into some specific marketing strategies in Part 2 of this guide.
+In basic terms, to boost your organic ranking on Google, you have to offer information and answers for the questions your target audience is asking in Google search.
 Do you remember those search statistics we listed?
-They’re not just searching for “local family lawyer” or “divorce attorney near me.”
-Those are also prospects asking specific questions about things like custodian rights, who should pay child support, etc.
+They’re not just searching for a “local family lawyers” or “divorce attorney near me.”
+There are also prospects asking specific questions about things like child custody laws, who should pay child support, etc.

 We’re going to quickly cover two more places you have to be (because your prospective clients are there and looking), and then we’ll get into more visibility strategy in Part 2 of this guide, “how to give them what they want.”